A Look at Florida Realtors Committees

 Legislative Think Tank

 A direct opportunity for member grassroots engagement in issues of public policy that are important to Florida Realtors and owners of private property.
+Members of the following breakout groups are also members of the Legislative Think Tank.

 Public Advocacy Advisory Group**